ECX-Unilag/Team-6-Week3/README.md

 Talku-Talku — The idea behind the name "Talk-Talku" comes from the word "Talk", when someone talks, and its a word know by all native in the country, imagine talking and understanding different native languages.

-Talku-Talku - is an online language tutor that helps user learn various native languages, anytime, anywhere at their convenient time across all devices, with an appealing User Interface and interactive User Experience, which will get user engauged more.
+Talku-Talku - is an online language tutor that helps user learn various native languages, anytime, anywhere at their convenient time across all devices, with an appealing User Interface and interactive User Experience, which will get user engaged more.

 The Challenge
 The Challenge was to build native tutor for all languages across the country.